dpranke/pyfloyd/docs/grammar.md

 ```

 In Floyd, whitespace and comments are known as *filler*, and you can use the
-`%whitespace` and `%comment` rules to define how theye are recognized.
+`%whitespace` and `%comment` rules to define how they are recognized.
 If
 either or both of those rules are specified, then whitespace and comment rules
 will be be inserted in front of every string literal and at the end of the
 grammar (but before `end`, if the grammar ends in `end`), allowing any